Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 So you have a better level of respiration.

-We've been doing this in martial arts for who knows how long is wearing magnets, because of course, in martial arts you want to get strong, and there's you know, you can get magnets that are so strong a human can't pull them apart.
+Because of course, in martial arts, you want to get strong, and there's, you know, you can get magnets that are so strong a human can't pull them apart.

 And it really is a big effort to pull even these small buggers.

-And I've got some over here that I have to make get into very embarrassing positions to remove off of this metal framework.
+And I've got some over here that I have to get into very embarrassing positions to remove off of this metal framework.

 And we've just refined that process and getting really good at refining it.

-So really, this is the I'll actually get it done in an hour.
+So really, this is the, I'll actually get it done in an hour.

 Damn.

-Okay, so this is the point of this whole talk here was that if you understand, as Ken does, as I do, as other radical materialists do, or materium radical etherists do, that the materium is based even at the atomic level on magnetism, then we all agree with Feynman that it was not a nuclear explosion that they set off.
+Okay, so this is the point of this whole talk here: was that if you understand, as Ken does, as I do, as other radical materialists do, or materium, radical etherists do, that the materium is based even at the atomic level on magnetism, then we all agree with Feynman that it was not a nuclear explosion that they set off.

 It was an electric explosion, that those atoms are still in existence.

-All we did in that explosion was to tear the magnetic bond between the various elements of those uh stuff at an atomic level.
+All we did in that explosion was to tear the magnetic bond between the various elements of those stuff at an atomic level.

 We simply destroyed the magnetic bond in those atoms.